gnietof/Quantum/Certification/base_primitive.md

 This document just covers the BasePrimitiveJob class.
 Probably for the Certification the only interesting part are the methods:

 # BasePrimitiveJob
-- Base abstract class for the primitivejob.
+- Base abstract class for the primitive job.

 ## Methods
 - **cancel**.
 Tries to cancel a job.